Welcome to Zealots of Zaldar

 +6 to Ranged Attack Roll

-Bullseye: If the Ranged Attack Roll total is greater than or equal to 22, the Ranged Damage Roll total is doubled.
+Bullseye: If the Ranged Attack Roll yields a 20 on the d20, the Ranged Damage Roll total is doubled.
 This doubling is factored into any other modifiers (Critical Hit, spells / artifacts, etc.) that affect the Ranged Damage Roll.

 +8 to Ranged Attack Roll

-Bullseye: If the Ranged Attack Roll total is greater than or equal to 21, the Ranged Damage Roll total is doubled.
+Bullseye: If the Ranged Attack Roll yields a 19 or 20 on the d20, the Ranged Damage Roll total is doubled.
 This doubling is factored into any other modifiers (Critical Hit, spells / artifacts, etc.) that affect the Ranged Damage Roll.

 +10 to Ranged Attack Roll

-Bullseye: If the Ranged Attack Roll total is greater than or equal to 20, the Ranged Damage Roll total is doubled.
+Bullseye: If the Ranged Attack Roll yields an 18, 19, or 20 on the d20, the Ranged Damage Roll total is doubled.
 This doubling is factored into any other modifiers (Critical Hit, spells / artifacts, etc.) that affect the Ranged Damage Roll.

-If a creature attacks your character and the attack deals less than half your maximum HP in damage (after your Defend roll), and the creature that attacked you is within range of your current melee attack, you may immediately make a melee attack against the creature that attacked you, at the cost of 0 Action Points.
+If a creature attacks your character in melee and the attack deals 5 or more HP in damage (after your Defend roll), your character is not rendered Down by this attack, and the creature that attacked you is within range of your current melee weapon, you may immediately make a free melee attack against that creature at the cost of 0 Action Points.

 You may not use the Aim / Focus action to roll the Critical Hit die with this attack.
 The attacked creature defends as normal.

-If a creature attacks your character and the creature that attacked you is within range of your current melee attack, you may immediately make a melee attack against the creature that attacked you, at the cost of 0 Action Points.
-This triggers regardless of how much damage the attack dealt.
+If a creature attacks your character in melee and the attack deals 1 or more HP in damage (after your Defend roll), your character is not rendered Down by this attack, and the creature that attacked you is within range of your current melee weapon, you may immediately make a free melee attack against that creature at the cost of 0 Action Points.

 You may not use the Aim / Focus action to roll the Critical Hit die with this attack.
 The attacked creature defends as normal.

-If a creature attacks your character and the creature that attacked you is within range of your current melee attack, you may immediately make a melee attack against the creature that attacked you, at the cost of 0 Action Points.
-This triggers regardless of how much damage the attack dealt.
+If a creature attacks your character in melee, regardless of whether the attack deals damage or renders your character Down, and the creature that attacked you is within range of your current melee weapon, you may immediately make a free melee attack against that creature at the cost of 0 Action Points.

-If you or an adjacent creature has taken damage, and you have 1x Cloth and 1x Bottle of Water in your possession, you may spend 3 Action Points to restore 1d12 HP.
-The Cloth is considered used and may not be used again, however the empty Bottle may be reused.
+If you or an adjacent creature has taken damage, and you have 1x Cloth and 1x Bottle of Water in your possession, you may spend 3 Action Points to restore some HP to the creature of your choice.
+The Cloth is considered used and discarded, however the empty Bottle may be reused.

 Conversations between Heroes and NPCs don't always require dice rolls.
 However, a Hero may declare they're attempting to use Persuasion when they want to achieve a specific outcome in a conversation; conversely, Zaldar may ask a Hero to roll a Persuasion roll following something they've said.